Run for presidency, I'll vote: BBN's Tega urges Bianca Ojukwu after slap drama

 The inauguration of Professor Chukwuma Soludo as the governor of Anambra state witnessed a mild chaos.

-The News Agency of Nigeria (NAN) reported that dignitaries including Ex-Governor Obiano were already seated when Mrs Obiano stepped in and moved to the front row where Ms Ojukwu was seated and slapped her.
+The News Agency of Nigeria (NAN) reported that dignitaries including the former governor, Willie Obiano, were already seated when Ebelechukwu stepped in and moved to the front row where Bianca was seated and confronted her.

 You have my vote if you run for presidency

-Reacting to the news, Big Brother Naija ex-housemate Tega took to Instagram to praise Biance Ojukwu for maintaining her calm and beauty despite the chaos.
+Reacting to the news, Big Brother Naija ex-housemate Tega took to Instagram to praise Bianca for maintaining her calm and beauty despite the chaos.

 According to Tega, Bianca can stand the country if she was that uncluttered despite the rigorous lash out.

-The reality star already pledged her vote if the ex-beauty queen decided to indeed try to become president.
+The reality star already pledged her vote if the ex-beauty queen decides to indeed try to become president.

 See the post below: